 - Kurta tops – you can buy them online if you just can’t wait until you get to India 😉

-- Warmer Layer such as a fleece or hoodie (always take one warmer layer for air conditioned transport and winter in North India)
+- Warmer Layer such as a fleece or hoodie and a light jacket if travelling to North India in winter (always take one warmer layer for air conditioned transport regardless of where you’re travelling in India)

 - Loose fitting harem pants or Linen trousers like these